-AWARNING

-When using this outdoor cooking area:

-The vehicle must be level and stabilized.
-Do not violate manufacturers:

-Do not violate manufacturers' instructions on required clearances for cooking appliances during use.

-Do not store cooking appliances until cool to the touch.
+When using this outdoor cooking area: • The vehicle must be level and stabilized. • Do not violate manufacturers' instructions on required clearances for cooking appliances during use. • Do not store cooking appliances until cool to the touch.
 Can lead to a fire and explosion and result in death or serious injury.

-AD-1
+Ap.128